svoop/rodbot/lib/rodbot/plugins/otp/README.otp.md

 !reboot example.com 123456
 ```

 The `r.valid_otp?` guard extracts the one-time password from the message and validates it.
 In this example, a validation result `true` causes the server to be rebooted.

-Please note that `r.argument` after the guard does not contain the one-time password anymore!
+Please note that `r.valid_otp?` redefines `r.arguments` to no longer include the password.

 If halting with a 401 error is all you want, there's even a shorter alternative `r.require_valid_otp!`: